Cyber Security

 However, below we’ve outlined two common ways your business could face mobile security threats.

-As mentioned earlier, nearly 1 in 36 mobile phone users have risky applications installed on their devices.
+As mentioned earlier, nearly 1 in 36 mobile phone users has risky applications installed on their devices.

-Similarly, although it’s slightly difficult to add apps on the Apple store, there have still been instances where iOS applications had malware.
+Similarly, although it’s slightly difficult to add apps on the App Store, there have still been instances where iOS applications had malware.

-Now, when it comes to cyber criminals, they know that employees install these apps in their phone and forget to use them or leverage them carelessly.
-This is where it could cause security threats to your organisation, as users have already given it the permission without any second thoughts.
+Now, when it comes to cyber criminals, they know that employees install these apps on their phones and forget to use them or leverage them carelessly.
+This is where it could cause security threats to your organisation, as users have already given it permission without any second thoughts.

-Put simply, once the permission is granted the malware is installed in the device, giving criminals easy access to work emails, downloaded files and confidential login details.
+Once permission is granted, the malware is installed in the device, giving criminals easy access to work emails, downloaded files and confidential login credentials.

 This is why it’s crucial to have the right security measures in place to safeguard your business from every possible cyber threat.